ericom-gideon/docs/docs/servers/create.md

 4. Choose the level of processing.
 You will be able to scale up and down with one click as needed.
 (NOTE: This does not apply to the 512MB-X1 offering).

 5. Select the operating system.
 You can choose from our optimized templates or you can [upload your own ISO](#uploading-an-iso).

-*At a later date, if you plan to upgrade your template beyond the version origianlly provisioned (example: Ubuntu 12.04 to 14.04) please contact support prior to performing this action..
+######At a later date, if you plan to upgrade your template beyond the version origianlly provisioned (example: Ubuntu 12.04 to 14.04) please contact support prior to performing this action.

 6. Select root disk storage
 	* Servers have a standard 80GB root disk.
 You cannot modify this.